2018 Presbyterian Blue Hose football team

 The 2018 Presbyterian Blue Hose football team represented Presbyterian College in the 2018 NCAA Division I FCS football season.
 They were led by second-year head coach Tommy Spangler, in his second stint as PC head coach, as he coached the Blue Hose from 2001–06.
 The Blue Hose played their home games at Bailey Memorial Stadium as a member of the Big South Conference.
 They finished the season 2–8, 0–5 in Big South play to finish in last place.

-Previous season

-The Blue Hose finished the 2017 season 4–7, 1–4 in Big South play to finish in fifth place.

 Preseason

 Big South poll

 In the Big South preseason poll released on July 23, 2018, the Blue Hose were predicted to finish in last place.

 Preseason All-Big South team

 The Big South released their preseason all-Big South team on July 23, 2018, with the Blue Hose having one player on the honorable mention list.